A Subsampling Line-Search Method with Second-Order Results: Expected decrease guarantees with subsampling

 for all realizations of the algorithm. \end{assumption}

-Assumption~\ref{as:finiteSGvar} is needed in order for the steps to be bounded in norm, which in turn guarantees that the possible increase of the function at a given iteration will also be bounded.
-Note that this assumption is less restrictive than assuming that all $f_i$'s are Lipschitz continuous, or that there exists a compact set that contains the sequence of iterates.
-Because our sampling set is finite, the set of possibilities for each iterate is bounded (though it grows at a combinatorial pace).
-We thus believe that Assumption~\ref{as:finiteSGvar} is reasonable in our context, and it allows us to convey the main ideas behind our work.
-In practice, one could run the algorithm while detecting unboundedness of the iterates to potentially restart the method.
-In our numerical experiments we never had to resort to this case.
+Assumption~\ref{as:finiteSGvar} guarantees that every trial step will be bounded in norm, and that the possible increase of $f$ produced by this step will also be bounded.
+Note that such assumption is less restrictive than assuming that all $f_i$'s are Lipschitz continuous, or that there exists a compact set that contains the sequence of iterates.
+The satisfaction of such assumption can be ensured in practice by restarting the method whenever the algorithm detects unboundedness of the iterates, which never occurred in our numerical experiments.
+Besides, because our sampling set is finite, the set of possibilities for each iterate is bounded (though it grows at a combinatorial pace).